The Last Shot (1951 film)

 The Last Shot (Der letzte Schuß) is a 1951 West German historical drama film directed by Franz Seitz and starring Angelika Hauff, Viktor Staal and Heinrich Gretler.
 Set in rural Southern Germany, it is part of the post-war genre of heimatfilm.
 It was made by a Munich-based independent company at the Bavaria Studios.
-It was produced by the director's son Franz Seitz.
-Location shooting took place around the Schliersee in Bavaria.
+It was produced by the director's son, Franz Seitz Jr. Location shooting took place around the Schliersee in Bavaria.
 The film's sets were designed by Ernst H. Albrecht and Arne Flekstad.